engtuncay/engtuncay.github.io/web-css/css-notes-04-01-size.md

 ```

-Note: A whitespace cannot appear between the number and the unit.
-However, if the value is 0, the unit can be omitted.
+✏ Note: A whitespace cannot appear between the number and the unit.
+(25 px --> wrong ) However, if the value is 0, the unit can be omitted.

 For some CSS properties, negative lengths are allowed.

 There are two types of length units: absolute and relative.

-*Absolute Lengths*
+### Absolute Lengths

-The absolute length units are fixed and a length expressed in any of these will appear as exactly that size. ((mutlak ölçüler))
+The absolute length units are fixed and a length expressed in any of these will appear as exactly that size.

+(tor:mutlak ölçüler)

-Absolute length units are not recommended for use on screen, because screen sizes vary so much.
-However, they can be used if the output medium is known, such as for print layout.
+Absolute length units are not recommended for use on <span style="color:red">screen</span>, because screen sizes vary so much.
+However, they can be used if the output medium is known, such as for <span style="color:red">print layout</span>.

 | Unit | Description                  |
 |------|------------------------------|